Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 You and your allies has Immunity to Forced Movement[^1] while within your Aura of Protection.

-Moreover, you and your allies gain the benefit of Half Cover while within the aura, so long you haven't moved more than half your Speed for this turn.
+Moreover, you and your allies gain the benefit of Half Cover while within the aura, so long you haven't moved more than 15 feet for this turn.

 *[Half Cover]: +2 bonus to AC and Dexterity saving throws

 ### Level 15: Rapid Reaction

-When a hostile creaure ends their turn within your Aura of Protection, you can take a :rsc-r: **Reactions** to move up to half of your Speed, without provoking Opportunity Attack and make a Ranged weapon attack using a **Bastion Weapon** at the creature.
+When a hostile creaure ends their turn within your Aura of Protection, you can take a :rsc-r: Reactions to move up to half of your Speed, without provoking Opportunity Attack and make a Ranged weapon attack using a Heavy Archer weapon at the creature.

-You can use this feature a number of time equals to your **Charisma modifier** (minimum of once).
+You can use this feature a number of time equals to your :ability-cha: Charisma modifier (minimum of once).
 You regain all expended uses whenever you finish a Long Rest.

 ### Level 20: Hold the Line

 You become an unyielding bulwark, turning aside threats and protecting those within your shielded presence.
-As a :rsc-b: **Bonus Action**, you gain the following benefits for 10 minutes.
+As a :rsc-b: Bonus Action, you gain the following benefits for 10 minutes.
 Once you use this feature, you can't use it again until you finish a Long Rest.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Truesight***.
 You gain *Truesight* with a range of 120 feet.